 Become Mindful by Grounding Yourself

-If you are struggling with the previous two suggestions, then you might find it helpful to ground yourself to something tangible.
+If you are struggling with the previous two suggestions, then you might find it helpful to ground yourself to something more tangible.
 For instance, hold an ice-cube in the palm of your hand.
 This will create a distraction and will help you to become more mindful of the present moment instead of getting absorbed within your emotional reactions.

-Using an ice-cube is a fantastic way to ground yourself, however ice-cubes are not always available.
-As an alternative suggestion you can simply pinch yourself.
+Using an ice-cube is a fantastic way to ground yourself, however, ice-cubes are not always available.
+As an alternative suggestion, you can simply pinch yourself.
 The pain of pinching yourself will bring your mind back to the present moment and may very well help you calm down.
 Once you’re calm, you will once again find that you have successfully removed yourself from your emotional experience, and can now view the situation from an observer’s perspective.

 Focus on Something You Can Control

 Focusing on something you can control, is essentially another way of grounding yourself.
-It might of course seem that during a panic attack, that everything just appears out of control.
+It might, of course, seem that during a panic attack, that everything just appears out of control.
 However, that is never the case.
-There are always things you can control; there are always things you can influence; and there are always things you can do that will help you work through your emotions successfully.
+There are always things you can control.
+There are always things you can influence.
+And there are always things you can do that will help you work through your emotions successfully.

 In order to gain control, you must focus on something outside of yourself.
 For instance, talk to someone about something random.
 It’s important that you don’t talk about your panic attack, but rather about other things.
 Alternatively, if nobody is there with you, try describing your surroundings aloud to yourself.
 Describe all the details of your environment, the colors, the sounds, the smells, etc. Another suggestion is to squeeze something, or throw a tennis ball up in the air and catch it on the way down.
 This simple activity convinces your brain that there is nothing really to panic about.
 You have not lost control.
-You are in fact fully in control, and can therefore work through this experience successfully.
+You are in fact fully in control, and can, therefore, work through this experience successfully.

 Stay Calm and Centered